nyilin/RDataXMan_example_data/README.md

 - "V2M_C_MOVEMENT_PC_3yr.csv" is the inpatient movement table from the EMR.
 - "V2M_C_PATIENT_BASIC_3yr.csv" is the patient demographics table from the EMR.

-In the illustrative exampl, the three tables from the EMR are stored on a MySQL server.